hly1204/library/math/multivariate_convolution.md

 for all $i, j$ as lexicographical encoding.
 Which means we could assign $a_i$ to $z^i t^{\chi (i) \bmod d}$.
 Time complexity is $O\left( dn \log n \right)$ where $n := \prod_i n_i$.

+This algorithm may too hard for me.
+The remaining question is that how Elegia's mind works?

 ## Reference

 1. J. van der Hoeven.
 [Notes on the Truncated Fourier Transform](https://www.texmacs.org/joris/tft/tft.pdf).